MagaluCloud/magalu/mgc/cli/docs/container-registry/scans/stop.md

 # Stop

 Cancels an image scan job and its associated child architectures.
-Only scans in 'CREATED' or 'IN_PROGRESS' status can be stopped.
+Only scans in 'pending' or 'running' status can be stopped.

 ## Usage:
 ```